 Fines are payable within 10 calendar days of receipt of the ticket.
 A ticket will be deemed to have been received when it is placed under the windshield wiper of the car or handed to the driver.
 Failure to pay a fine within this timeframe will result in the fine being doubled.
-Students must pay fines by the end of the semester in order to have grades released and to be permitted to register for the next semester.
-Unpaid faculty or staff fines will be deducted from the current pay check.
+Students must pay fines by the end of the semester to have grades released and to be permitted to register for the next semester.